jauderho/dockerfiles/README.md

 - Whenever possible, binaries are hardened and images will be optimized for size
 - Pull images from [Docker Hub](https://hub.docker.com/u/jauderho/) and [GitHub Container Registry](https://github.com/users/jauderho/packages?repo_name=dockerfiles)
 - Images are scanned daily using Trivy, Snyk and Anchore.
 See the [GHA workflow](https://github.com/jauderho/dockerfiles/blob/main/.github/workflows/scan.yml)
-- Workflows use commit hashes and Dockerfiles use digest references in accordance with OpenSSF's [Security Scorecard](https://github.com/ossf/scorecard)
+- Workflows use commit hashes and Dockerfiles use digest references in accordance with OpenSSF's [Security Scorecard](https://github.com/ossf/scorecard) and enforced using [Allstar](https://github.com/ossf/allstar)
 - Runners are hardened using Step Security's [Harden Runner](https://github.com/step-security/harden-runner)
 - Testing
   - Container signing